ppy/osu-wiki/wiki/Skinning/Tutorial/en.md

 Nonetheless, please, **never** request for a skin anywhere in the osu!forums.
 Failing to follow this rule will your thread be moved to the wastelands.

-### Where can I get this skin that a YouTuber/streamer played with?
+### Where can I get this skin that I saw someone play with?

-First off, don't go asking this in the osu!forums, your thread will most likely be thrown into the wastelands.
-Secondly, your best bet is to simply ask that person for the skin they're using.
+First off, don't ask this in the osu!forums.
+Otherwise, your thread will most likely be thrown into the wastelands.
+Secondly, your better off asking that person for the skin they're using.

 ### I want to make a skin!
 But what do I need?

-Well nice choice, but remember, skinning can be little hard for a newbie.
-In the beginning of making any skin, you should have:
+Nice choice, but remember, skinning can be little hard for newbies.
+At the beginning of making a skin, you should have:

 - Beginner skills with any photo editing program (that supports transparency) like Photoshop, GIMP, Paint.NET, etc.
 - Patience (yes, skinning does take some time)
 - An idea! (yes, this is **very** important.
-Try be clever when making your skin!)
+Try to be clever when making your skin!)

-### What the "new" and "old" style skinning about?
+### What is the "new" and "old" style skinning about?

 *This question may also be known as, "What's skin version 1.0 and 2.0+?".*